How to Use GeoData@Wisconsin

 The advanced search allows for a more refined keyword search by combining keywords with specific publisher/creator and/or title information.
 Search results here can be further limited by dataset creator/author, or who holds the dataset (i.e. Arthur H. Robinson Map Library, Department of Natural Resources, Waukesha County, etc.)

 There are four options on the homepage to browse data within GeoData@Wisconsin.
-(1) Browse All brings up all records in the geoportal, listed alphabetically by title; (2) Statewide Layers returns results for data or maps that cover all (or most) of Wisconsin, as opposed to those that represent a single county or city; (3) Coastal Layers are datasets identified as being significant to the coastal community – including all data covering the 15 Great Lakes Coastal counties in Wisconsin, as well as data from the Wisconsin Coastal Atlas and other sources; (4) Aerial Imagery contains current and historic digital aerial photographs of Wisconsin.
+(1) Browse All brings up all records in the geoportal, listed alphabetically by title; (2) WI State Agency Layers returns results for data or maps created by various state agengies covering many topics and themes - most layers are statewide; (3) Coastal Layers are datasets identified as being significant to the coastal community – including all data covering the 15 Great Lakes Coastal counties in Wisconsin, as well as data from the Wisconsin Coastal Atlas and other sources; (4) Aerial Imagery contains current and historic digital aerial photographs of Wisconsin.

 4. Filtering by Creator or Held By: